tyler-r-smith/meteor-video-chat/README.md

                                         credential: "dave",
                                         username:"test@dave.com"}]};

-This could be done as you are making the call, in `Meteor.startup` or wherever you see fit.
+This could be done just before you make/ as you receive the call, or in `Meteor.startup`.

 If you like, you can set a ringtone, which will play on loop when a call is received: